stscoundrel/emma/README.md

 /**
  * Store a value.
  * Emma prefixes the keys under-the-hood
- * to avoid collisions with regular localStorage.
+ * to avoid collisions with regular sessionStorage.
  */
 emma.setItem('myKey', myObject);